 Within the ASEAN bloc, Vietnam exports coffee to 8 markets.
 In general, Vietnam's coffee exports to these markets have grown well compared to the same period last year.

-Indonesia was the market with the largest coffee export volume with 41,030 tons, up 47% over the same period last year.
-Following was the Philippines with 32,572 tons, up 61% over the same period last year; Thailand with 23,655 tons, up 83% over the same period last year; Malaysia with 19,605 tons, up 54% over the same period last year; Cambodia with 1,113 tons, up 55% over the same period last year; Singapore with 804 tons, up 22% over the same period last year and Laos with 76 tons, up 49% over the same period last year.
+Indonesia is the market with the largest coffee export volume with 41,030 tons, up 47% over the same period last year.
+Following is the Philippines with 32,572 tons, up 61% over the same period last year; Thailand with 23,655 tons, up 83% over the same period last year; Malaysia with 19,605 tons, up 54% over the same period last year; Cambodia with 1,113 tons, up 55% over the same period last year; Singapore with 804 tons, up 22% over the same period last year and Laos with 76 tons, up 49% over the same period last year.

 Myanmar was the only market in the bloc to decrease in volume with -19% compared to the same period last year, reaching 1,311 tons.